Types of Car Accident Injuries

 In 2019, 3,142 fatalities occurred in crashes where at least one driver was distracted.
 This is a 9.9 percent increase from 2018, at 2,858 fatalities.

 According to the National Highway Traffic Safety Administration (NHTSA), 2019 had fewer traffic fatalities.
-However, initial 2020 data indicates a different trend.
+However, initial 2020 data indicate a different trend.

 The COVID-19 pandemic played a huge role in automobile accidents across the nation.
 Due to the stay-at-home orders, less people were out driving.
 This translated into reckless driving and drivers speeding.